Skip to content

 what is sips structural insulated panels

-STRUCTURAL INSULATED PANELS AS A SOLUTION FOR YOUR LOW_ENERGY HOME
+STRUCTURAL INSULATED PANELS AS A SOLUTION FOR YOUR LOW ENERGY HOME

 Structural Insulated Panels, commonly referred to as SIPs, stand out as a modern and efficient construction method known for their outstanding performance in achieving low-energy homes.
 At Allan Corfield Architects, we have extensive experience with SIPs construction and have witnessed its numerous benefits.